wittyphysicist/nbody-simulator/README.md

 # N-Body Gravitational Simulator

 A high-performance N-body gravitational simulator written in C++, featuring a pluggable gravity model system, a symplectic leapfrog integrator, and OpenMP parallelisation.

-Built as an extension of Master's thesis research into modified gravity models and the Hubble tension.
+---

-# Motivation
+## Motivation

-My Master's thesis (Ludwig-Maximilians-Universität München, 2025) investigated whether late-time modifications to gravity could resolve the Hubble tension — the ~5σ discrepancy between early- and late-universe measurements of the Hubble constant.
-This simulator brings that research down to the N-body scale: the same gravity models studied analytically in the thesis can now be applied to particle simulations and their orbital effects observed directly.
+During my Master's thesis at Ludwig-Maximilians-Universität München (2025), I investigated whether late-time modifications to gravity could resolve the Hubble tension — the ~5σ discrepancy between early- and late-universe measurements of the Hubble constant.
+That work was analytical and statistical, using Bayesian inference on cosmological datasets.

+This simulator was built in March 2026 as a personal C++ project, inspired by that research.
+It brings the same class of gravity modifications down to the N-body scale: rather than constraining models statistically, here their orbital effects can be observed directly in simulation.

 ---